Sergei Bobrovsky: Columbus Blue Jackets (2012–2019)

 Bobrovsky in December 2012.
 He signed with SKA Saint Petersburg for the duration of the 2012–13 NHL lockout.

-After a season backing-up Bryzgalov, on 22 June 2012, Bobrovsky was traded to the Columbus Blue Jackets in exchange for Columbus' second-round draft pick in the 2012 NHL Entry Draft (used to select Anthony Stolarz), a fourth-round pick in the 2012 NHL Entry Draft (used to select Taylor Leier) and the Phoenix Coyotes' fourth-round pick in the 2013 NHL Entry Draft (used to select Justin Auger).
+After a season backing-up Bryzgalov, on 22 June 2012, Bobrovsky was traded to the Columbus Blue Jackets in exchange for Columbus' 2012 second-round pick, a 2012 fourth-round pick, and the Phoenix Coyotes' 2013 fourth-round pick.

 As a result of the 2012–13 NHL lockout, Bobrovsky signed a contract with SKA Saint Petersburg of the Kontinental Hockey League (KHL), but returned to the Blue Jackets when the lockout finished.
 After splitting time early in the season, Bobrovsky supplanted Steve Mason as Columbus' starting goaltender; it was Bobrovsky's first time as a starter since his rookie season in Philadelphia.
 Bobrovsky was instrumental in the Blue Jackets' push for a playoff spot, which ultimately came up just short as the team finished in ninth place in the Western Conference.
 Despite this, Bobrovsky had 21 wins, and career bests of a 2.00 goals against average (GAA) and a .932 save percentage.
 With this performance, he was awarded the Vezina Trophy, awarded to the league's top goaltender during the regular season.

 Bobrovsky with the Columbus Blue Jackets in January 2014.
 He signed a two-year contract with the Blue Jackets the previous off-season.

 On 1 July 2013, Bobrovsky signed a two-year, $11.25 million contract extension with the Blue Jackets.

 On 3 July 2013, he was named to the NHL first All-Star team.
 On 3 December, Bobrovsky was injured in a game against the Tampa Bay Lightning and would be out for four-to-five weeks.
 He returned to action on 6 January 2014, against the New York Rangers, earning a shootout victory by the score of 4–3.
 Bobrovsky also made a robbing glove save in the shootout on former Blue Jackets forward star Rick Nash, which was considered to be the game-saving save.